Kesselrun Resources to Exhibit at PDAC 2015

-THUNDER BAY, ON – Kesselrun Resources Ltd. (TSXV:KES) (“Kesselrun”) is pleased to announce that it will be exhibiting at the 2014 Prospectors & Developers Association of Canada (PDAC) International Convention in Toronto.
+THUNDER BAY, ON, February 27, 2015 – Kesselrun Resources Ltd. (TSXV:KES) (“Kesselrun”) is pleased to announce that it will be exhibiting at the 2015 Prospectors & Developers Association of Canada (PDAC) International Convention in Toronto.

-Kesselrun invites all interested parties to visit us at booth # 3022 in the Investors Exchange to meet with management and learn more about the company and its ongoing exploration activities.
+Kesselrun invites all interested parties to visit us at booth # 2536 in the Investors Exchange to meet with management and learn more about the company and its ongoing activities.

 About Kesselrun Resources Ltd.